haved-jossain/cpp-console-games/README.md

-These projects were written using basic C++ programming concepts for an introductory programming course.
-So no OOP concepts or memory management techniques were used.
+These programs were written for an introductory C++ programming course.